snorreks/nx-cloud-functions-deployer/README.md

 The default function names will be the path from the `api/callable/database/scheduler` folder to the file.
 For example, the function `controllers/api/stripe/webhook_endpoint.ts` will be deployed as `stripe_webhook_endpoint`.

-### Database/Firestore Structure
+### Firestore Structure

-The database/firestore structure is a little different.
-It is recommend the folder structure to match to structure in the database/firestore.
+The firestore structure is a little different.
+It is recommend the folder structure to match to structure in the firestore.
 For example, if you have a firestore structure like this:

 ```bash
 ├── users # collection